nathanialf/playdatebobble/README.md

     - Menuing sounds
       - Move cursor/change level
       - Selecting an option/level
+- Change bobbles and barriers to extend sprites and cut out some unnecessary complications with the objects and collisions
 - Investigations
   - Changing the menu button items during runtime
   - Setting column count by section or row instead of the whole gridview